-New development should at all times promote high quality design and offer a positive, contextually responsive contribution to the parish's historic built environment and its specific heritage assets, including the parish's cultural landscape.
-High quality design is vital to achieving this goal.
+New development will be required to promote high quality design and offer a positive, contextually responsive contribution to the parish's historic built environment and its specific heritage assets.

-Development must seek to preserve and enhance the conservation area as well as the fabric and setting of Scheduled Ancient Monuments and Listed buildings within the Plan area.
-Particular focus should be given to the interaction between the built environment and the surrounding countryside and the key views and vistas, as marked on the proposals map and other relevant policies including CF3 - Landscape and National Forest and CF4 - Renewable Energy..
+New development will be expected to preserve or enhance the character or appearance of the conservation area, the fabric and setting of Scheduled Ancient Monuments and Listed Buildings.
+Planning applications will be expected to address the interaction between the built environment and the surrounding countryside and the key views and vistas, as marked on the proposals map and other relevant policies including CF3 - Landscape and National Forest, and CF4 -Renewable Energy